drborges/katana/Readme.md

 katana approaches DI in a fairly simple manner.
 For each type that needs to be available for injection a provider function needs to be implemented and registered with an instance of `kanata.Injector`.
 Providers construct instances of a particular type a.k.a `Injectable` and can be of two types: `katana.TypeNew` and `katana.TypeSingleton`.

-Provider functions are like constructor functions, they may take arguments representing the required dependencies to create an instance of the provided injectable and return a single value, the actual instance.
+Provider functions are like [constructor functions](https://golang.org/doc/effective_go.html#composite_literals), they may take arguments representing the required dependencies to create an instance of that injectable and return a single value, the actual instance.
 Here is an example:

 ```go
 func NewUserService(depA *DependencyA, depB *DependencyB) *UserService {